carlodelpizzo/C4IconSwapper/README.md

 This program can be used to replace icons for Control 4 drivers.

-In addition to swapping icons, the program modifies the diver xml file, there is no option prevent xml modification, but the outputted .c4z file will have a .bak file of the old driver.xml if you want to restore it manually.
+In addition to swapping icons, the program modifies the diver xml file, there is no option to prevent xml modification, but the outputted .c4z file will have a .bak file of the old driver.xml if you want to restore it manually.

 It can add connections such as HDMI IN/OUT,